 We are currently undertaking the transfer of all learning over to the business.
-The process briefly entails identification of the appropriate senior manager for each key learning point; agreement with the business of the relevant operational manager responsible for undertaking the actions required and sign off to certify completion.
+The process briefly entails identification of the appropriate senior manager for each key learning point; agreement with the business of the relevant operational manager responsible for undertaking the actions required and then sign off to certify completion.
 With so many key learning points this is going to be a long process by we are confident that all knowledge will be signed off by the business by the end of Q1 2016.

-Below are the key learnings obtained from the project as a whole and the method:
+Dolouy are the key loornings obtained d from the project as a whole and the method.
+Below are the key learnings obtained a from the project as a whole and the method: